 In today’s world, it can be really easy to become overwhelmed.
-Between working from home, home schooling, enrichment activities, parenting and pets we can get a little caught up in negative thoughts or family drama.
+Between working, school, enrichment activities, parenting and pets we can get a little caught up in negative thoughts or family drama.
 Take a deep breath and try not to stress!
 We’re here to help!
-Here are some ideas to create space and make “stay at home” work for you!
+Here are some ideas de-stress your home & family.

 - Mindfulness.
 This may seem a little too obvious but it can really help you and your family take a step back and find a moment to breath.
 You can choose to take a family mindfulness break or set a time for each member of the family to take them throughout the day.
 Mindfulness activities are available all over the internet but it can be something as simple as taking a minute to breath in for 3 and out for 3.
 You can even make a list of things you’re grateful for, things you love or things you enjoy.
 Or for a longer activity, try journaling!
 This will help to de-stress and create space for you, your spouse or your kids.
 It can bring down a high stress or high energy day, or help us to focus our minds and energies.